 - erosion and sediment recycling became dominant.

-Both during and after deposition, the greenstone successions were intruded by huge granitic domes or batholiths, measuring up to 100 km across.
-These inflating plumes of low-density magma rose through the still soft greenstones and shouldered them aside.
+Both during and after deposition, the greenstone successions were intruded by huge granitic domes or batholiths, up to 100 km across.
+Inflating blobs of low-density magma rose through the still soft greenstones and shouldered them aside.
 By the mid to late Archaean some may have reached all the way to the surface; others were exhumed in the Proterozoic and later.
-The ascending granites transferred with them a significant proportion of heat-producing elements, enabling the lower crust to cool and stiffen.
+The ascending granites transferred with them a significant proportion of heat-producing elements, enabling the mantle beneath to cool and stiffen.

 Continental crust continued to be generated and cratons to amalgamate in the late Archaean.
-As their interiors stabilised, widespread sedimentary platforms and basins began to develop around the margins, showing that continental crust had attained sufficient rigidity to sustain sedimentary piles many kilometres thick.
+As their interiors stabilised, widespread sedimentary platforms and basins developed, showing that continental crust had attained sufficient rigidity to sustain sedimentary piles kilometres thick.

-Comparable stratigraphies are observed in many cratons, such as the Dharwar (southern India), Zimbabwe, Wyoming cratons and parts of the Yilgarn craton (western Australia).
+Comparable stratigraphies are observed in other places, such as the Dharwar (southern India), Zimbabwe, Wyoming cratons and parts of the Yilgarn craton (western Australia).

-It is difficult to see how 1 billion years (beginning, say, from 3.5 Ga) can credibly be allocated to such processes.
-Averaged over a thickness of 30 km, 1 billion years translates to a rate of 0.03 millimetres per year.
-Volcanic eruptions do not erupt in slow motion.
-Before 3.3 Ga, sedimentary rocks such as sandstones, generated from the erosion of volcanics, are virtually non-existent.
-Everything about the Archaean indicates large-scale processes taking place continuously and rapidly.
-If we halved the timespan so as to take account of intervals of erosion and non-deposition, the average would still be only 0.06 mm per year: less than the thickness of a sheet of paper.
+Even if we halved the timespan to allow for intervals of erosion and non-deposition, the average rate of accumulation would still be only 0.06 mm per year: less than the thickness of a sheet of paper.
 Archaean geology is incompatible with the dates produced by radioisotope dating.
-While it is impossible to say exactly how long the period occupies, it seems more fitting to think in terms of thousands of years than of billions.
+While it may not be possible to say exactly how long the period occupies, it seems more fitting to think in terms of thousands of years than of billions.